-Birmingham City v West Bromwich Albion
+Mejbri stars as Birmingham beat West Brom in derby

 Post update

+Karlan Grant (West Bromwich Albion) wins a free kick in the defensive half.

-Foul by Lukas Jutkiewicz (Birmingham City).
+Foul by Gary Gardner (Birmingham City).